 Why read 1,000 Books?

 A parent is a child’s first teacher and as such, parents can help children acquire pre-literacy skills before they enter kindergarten.
 The most effective way to get your child ready to learn is to read to them.
-When you register your child for the 1,000 Before Kindergarten program, you will receive a folder which includes your first reading log, 100 stickers, milestone information, and helpful tips to make reading with your child a great activity for both of you.

 Why is it important to read to your child?